 Sponsored projects are awarded to Trinity University, which has final responsibility for the successful administration of the project.
 However, the technical requirements and the day-to-day administration of the project are the responsibility of the faculty or staff member directing the project.
 The chair of the department has administrative oversight duties.
-The office of sponsored programs or staff in the Academic Affairs and in Development and Alumni Relations assist in administratively fulfilling the requirements.
+The AVPAA: B&R assists in administratively fulfilling the requirements with the assistance of the Director of Sponsored Programs or the Director of Foundation Relations.
 The Business Office through the SPA-M is responsible for financial accounting and audit.
 In addition, Human Resources and other staff and service departments will assist in the successful conduct and administration of the project.